alphagov/publishing-api/doc/api.md

 payload did not conform to the schema with further error details.
-In development, an error can occur if you do not have the govuk-content-schemas locally, in which case ensure that you have pulled the latest version of [GOV.UK content schema](https://github.com/alphagov/govuk-content-schemas) and set the GOVUK_CONTENT_SCHEMAS_PATH environment variable to the location on your machine
-- eg `export GOVUK_CONTENT_SCHEMAS_PATH=/var/govuk/govuk-content-schemas`.
+In development, an error can occur if you do not have the govuk-content-schemas locally, in which case ensure that you have pulled the latest version of [GOV.UK content schema][govuk-content-schemas-repo] and set the GOVUK_CONTENT_SCHEMAS_PATH environment variable to the location on your machine - eg `export GOVUK_CONTENT_SCHEMAS_PATH=/var/govuk/govuk-content-schemas`.

 If the request is successful, this endpoint will respond with the presented content item and [warnings](#warnings).